 Even Charleston, an experienced mountaineer, faced a bout of food poisoning and sleepless nights on unforgettable trip.

-Nevertheless, he captured unparalleled images of the bride and groom.
-The lively newlyweds climbed uneven terrains and posed in wedding attire amidst gaping glaciers and other extraordinary environments!
+The photographer captured unparalleled images of the bride and groom.
+The lively newlyweds climbed uneven terrains and posed in wedding attire amidst gaping glaciers and other extraordinary environments.

-The photographer himself first mentioned the idea of a Mt.
-Everest wedding.
+Charleston first mentioned the idea of a Mt.
+Everest wedding to the couple.